The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

 This is a general formula for the evolution of the velocity moments.
-By setting the scalar function $Q_{m}(\boldsymbol{v})$ to different powers of the velocity, we can obtain the evolution equation for any-order moment.
+By setting the scalar function $Q_{m}(\boldsymbol{v})$ to different powers of the velocity, we can obtain the evolution equation for the moments of arbitrary order.
 The closure problem arises because the second term of this general equation will always contain the next-higher order moment in $\left<Q_{m}\boldsymbol{v}\right>$.
 The hierarchy of equations can only be closed by defining the last-order moment as a function of only lower-order moments: that constitutes our closure.
-As easy as it might sound, different choices of closure dramatically affect the accuracy of a model and how well (or not) kinetic effects are captured.
+Although the concept of closure is relatively straightforward to state, different choices of closure dramatically affect the accuracy of a model and how well (or not) kinetic effects are captured.
+In addition to this, the derivation of analytic closure relations can become very non-trivial, causing the search for plasma closure relations to remain open.

 Finally, it is customary to define macroscopic fluid quantities in terms of the first four velocity moments \citep{wang_comparison_2015, donaghy_search_2023}: